bkurdali/Stop-Motion-Blender-Addon/README.md

 * Render safely in object mode
 * Animation is compatible with base Blender; you don't need the plugin to render or view the animation
 * Simple yet powerful UI
-* Import frames from other Blender meshes or from wavefront .obj files
+* Import and export frames as .obj files

 ## Installation
 * Download a .zip release, **or** clone the repository and compress the stop_motion folder in .zip format